borzilleri/clipper/README.md

 * pygments highlighting

 Pygments is available as a python module, and as such is bundled with clipper.
-This doesn't change the behavior, but installing pygments separately is no longer required.
+This means there's no need to install it separately, and it's always available as the default highlighter.

 * console menu

 The default ("console") menu is powered by the [pick](https://github.com/wong2/pick) library.

+* Minor formatting differences

+I have attempted to maintain compatability for the config file, command-line options, and snippet files.
+However, the code is not _exactly_ the same, and I have made some opinionated choices around format and whitespace.

+## Ok, but why did I make this?

+Honestly?
+No good reason.
+Stretching some codeing muscles, learning more about building and publishing python packages.

+Also, I just don't care for ruby and didnt feel like installing it.